carmelle-cat/carmelle.github.io/index.md

 ### About Me

 I grew up in the small island-province of Cebu, Philippines.
 When I was fifteen years-old I relocated to San Jose, California when I migrated to the United States.
-I attended college at the University of California Santa Cruz where I earned my degree in Biomolecular Engineering & Bioinformatics.
+I attended college at the University of California Santa Cruz where I earned my bachelor's degree in Biomolecular Engineering & Bioinformatics.
 When I'm not doing science, I enjoy beautiful hikes, [running](https://www.strava.com/athletes/99557318), enjoying good food with friends, taking care of my plants or exploring a new artsy hobby!

 Feel free to follow me in my science journey on [twitter](https://twitter.com/carmeile) or contact me at carmelle@berkeley.edu :-)